KhronosGroup/glTF/extensions/EXT_binary_glTF/README.md

 ## Overview

-glTF provides two delivery options that can be also be used together:
+glTF provides two delivery options that can also be used together:

 * glTF JSON points to external binary data (geometry, key frames, skins), images, and shaders.
 * glTF JSON embeds base64-encoded binary data, images, and shaders inline using data URIs.

-For these data, glTF requires either separate requests or extra space due to base64-encoding.
+For these resources, glTF requires either separate requests or extra space due to base64-encoding.
 Base64-encoding requires extra processing to decode and increases the file size (by ~33% for encoded resources).
 While gzip mitigates the file size increase, decompression and decoding still add significant loading time.

 To solve this, this extension introduces a container format, _Binary glTF_.
-In Binary glTF, glTF resources (JSON data, .bin, images, and shaders) can be stored in a binary blob accessed in JavaScript as an `ArrayBuffer`.
+In Binary glTF, a glTF asset (JSON, .bin, images, and shaders) can be stored in a binary blob accessed in JavaScript as an `ArrayBuffer`.
 This binary blob (which can be a file, for example) is divided into three subsequent parts:

 * A 20-byte preamble, entitled the `header`
 * The structured glTF scene description, entitled the `scene`
 * The binary `body`

-The `scene` part can refer external resources as usual, and can reference resources stored within the binary `body`.
+The `scene` part can refer to external resources as usual, and can also reference resources stored within the binary `body`.
-Informally, this is like embedding the glTF JSON, images, and shaders in an .bin file.

 ## Binary glTF Layout

-Binary glTF is little endian.
+Binary glTF is little endian and strings are encoded using UTF-8.
 Figure 1 shows an overview of the three parts of a Binary glTF asset.

 **Figure 1**: Binary glTF layout.